SSWConsulting/SSW.Rules.Content/rules/do-you-keep-your-client-informed-of-progress/rule.md

 Calling the client when you reach $110k to say you have $20k to go.
 :::
 ::: bad
-Bad Example: Not giving the client enough warning
+Bad example: Not giving the client enough warning
 :::

 ::: greybox